Courses Archive

 Each year the graduate students of the Department of Classics sponsor a colloquium, at which graduate students from the University of Virginia and other universities, and a distinguished senior scholar, present papers on a selected theme.

-At Tuesday Luncheons during the academic year, students, faculty of the Classics Department, and other persons with classical interests hear and discuss papers relevant to the Classics.
-Those interested in attending should contact John Miller (jfm4j@virginia.edu).
+At Friday Luncheons during the academic year, students, faculty of the Classics Department, and other persons with classical interests hear and discuss papers relevant to the Classics.
+Those interested in attending should contact Inger Kuin (ik6mg@virginia.edu).

 The Virginia Senior Classical League